Flight26MC/2D-Matlab-Flight-Simulator/README.md

 ---

-## Development: Project Architecture and Technical Details
+## Development: "Project Architecture and Technical Details"

 The project is structured using modular `.m` files, each adhering to the Single Responsibility Principle.
 This architecture enhances the code's readability, maintainability, and future extensibility.